What is invoice discounting and how does it work?

 The company raises an invoice and sends it to their customer.

-The company submits the invoice to the invoice finance company.
+The company submits the invoice to the invoice finance company and signs the invoice financing agreement.

 The invoice finance provider advances 80-90% of the invoice face value to the company.

 The client sends the invoice payments into the company account.

 When the payments are received, the company gets the reminder of the invoice amount less the charges.